ushita37/AttractingContributors/README.md

-# Please indicate your favourite places to eat something sweet near NAIST.
+# Please indicate your favourite places to eat something sweet near NAIST or Osaka.

 # List of place
 - GEBECK in Kita Ikoma